Chocolate Myers: Racing career

-Chocolate Myers worked as the fueler for Richard Childress Racing's No. 3 and later No. 29 team from 1976 until 2002.
+Myers worked as the fueler for Richard Childress Racing's No. 3 and later No. 29 team from 1976 until 2002.
 He was part of the "Flying Aces" crew that was named the NASCAR pit crew of the year from 1985 until 1988.
-During the 20 years as an over-the-wall crew member, Chocolate and team owner Richard Childress visited victory lane 84 times, including the 1998 Daytona 500 win with driver Dale Earnhardt, Sr. Chocolate began his own "big time" racing career in 1968.
+During the 20 years as an over-the-wall crew member, Myers and team owner Richard Childress visited victory lane 84 times, including the 1998 Daytona 500 win with driver Dale Earnhardt, Sr. Myers began his own "big time" racing career in 1968.
 That was the year he and Childress went to the Daytona 500 together the first time.

-Earnhardt died in the 2001 Daytona 500 and the images of Myers' emotional outburst three weeks later as the team scored its first win with new driver Kevin Harvick are regarded today as one of NASCAR's most emotional wins.
+Earnhardt died in the 2001 Daytona 500 and the images of Myers' outburst three weeks later as the team scored its first win with new driver Kevin Harvick are regarded today as one of NASCAR's most emotional wins.
 Myers retired at the end of 2002; during the season he was part of the crew that was swapped from servicing Kevin Harvick to Robby Gordon's car.

-One of the highlights of Chocolate's career was racing in Japan with his friends Richard Childress and Dale Earnhardt, Sr. in 1996.
+One of the highlights of Myers' career was racing in Japan with his friends Richard Childress and Dale Earnhardt, Sr. in 1996.
 He also went to sign autographs for the troops in the War in Iraq.
 Myers is also on the Racers Speaking Circuit.

 Racing family

-Chocolate Myers is a native of Winston-Salem, North Carolina.
+Myers is a native of Winston-Salem, North Carolina.
 He is the eldest son of Lorene Yountz Myers and NASCAR racer Bobby Myers, who was known as the "Master of the Madhouse" for his racing exploits at the legendary Bowman Gray Stadium.
 Myers died in an accident at the 1957 Southern 500 while driving for Richard Petty's father Lee Petty.

 Every year, NASCAR bestows the prestigious Myers Brothers Award to the person, corporation, or entity that has had the greatest positive impact on the sport of stock car racing that year.
 The Myers Brothers Award was named for Bobby and Billy Myers, Chocolate's father and uncle.
-Chocolate is married to Caron Myers, (Caron Pappas Myers) a television/radio broadcaster.
-Caron Myers has worked as a racing reporter on several TV shows and as a reporter for FOX 8/WGHP television in High Point, NC.
+Chocolate is married to Caron (Pappas) Myers, a television/radio broadcaster.
+Caron Myers has worked as a racing reporter on several TV shows and as a reporter for FOX 8/WGHP television in High Point, North Carolina.
 Caron has reported for WFDD, Wake Forest Demon Deacons and WTOB.
 She also writes occasionally for Our State Magazine.
 The couple has an adult daughter Alexi, who is married to Seth Miller.
-The couple has a son named Greyson and a daughter named Tatum.
+The couple also has a son named Greyson and a daughter named Tatum.
 Chocolate and Caron have homes in Lexington, NC and Ocean Isle Beach, NC.

-Chocolate Myers remains with RCR as the curator of the RCR Museum in Welcome, NC and a host on SiriusXM Channel 90, the NASCAR Channel.
+Myers remains with RCR as the curator of the RCR Museum in Welcome, North Carolina and a host on SiriusXM Channel 90, the NASCAR Channel.

-Chocolate received North Carolina’s highest civilian award, The Order Of The Longleaf Pine in 2024.
+In 2024, Myers received the Order of the Long Leaf Pine, one of the highest honors granted by the Governor of North Carolina for distinguished service to the state.